-- Learning Objectives - Compare the gross and microscopic anatomy of smooth muscle cells to that of skeletal muscle cells. - Compare and contrast the contractile mechanisms and the means of activation of skeletal and smooth muscles. - Distinguish between unitary and multi unit smooth \square muscle structurally and functionally.
+- ✓ Compare the gross and microscopic anatomy of smooth muscle cells to that of skeletal muscle cells. - ✓ Compare and contrast the contractile mechanisms and the means of activation of skeletal and smooth muscles. - ✓ Distinguish between unitary and multi unit smooth muscle structurally and functionally.

 Except for the heart, which is made of cardiac muscle, the muscle in the walls of all the body's hollow organs is almost entirely smooth muscle.
-The chemical and mechanical events of contraction are essentially the same in all muscle tissues, but smooth muscle is distinctive in several ways, as summarized in Table 9.3 on pp. 310-311.
+The chemical and mechanical events of contraction are essentially the same in all muscle tissues, but smooth muscle is distinctive in several ways, as summarized in Table 9.3 on p.
+310.